Notable AI Models Documentation

 Metadata about the record, such as notes on the above fields with supporting evidence and context, our confidence in the key models, etc.

-We provide a comprehensive guide to the database’s fields below.
+We provide a comprehensive guide to the dataset’s fields below.
 This includes examples taken from Llama-2 70B, one of the best-documented recent models.
 If you would like to ask any questions about the database, or request a field that should be added, feel free to contact us at data@epochai.org.

 Database Updates